IBM/cloud-native-starter-security-workshop/workshop/app-env-exercise-01/SETUP_ISTIO.md

 ```

 ### Manual setup

-The following steps showing a the manual steps of the automated setup.
+The following steps showing the manual steps of the automated setup.

 ### Step 1: Setup Istio with an operator